kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

 type: Troubleshooting
 ---

-In case user calls registered service and receives an error:
+If you call a registered service and receive an error:

 - Verify that the call reached Application Gateway.
-  To do that fetch logs from Application Gateway pod:
+  To do that fetch logs from Application Gateway Pod:
   ```
   kubectl -n kyma-integration logs -l app={APP_NAME}-application-gateway -c {APP_NAME}-application-gateway
   ```
-  If the request reached the pod, it should be logged by Application Gateway.
+  If the request reached the Pod, it should be logged by Application Gateway.

   If the call is not in the logs, check if Access Service exists.
   ```